 - Note: This is for the sales OVER the hurdle.

 This basic example shows the effect incentivizing your staff can have on your sales and profits.

 Are sales commissions deductible under IRC 280E?

-Depending on how your employees’ time is allocated, commission payouts may not be deductible under 280E.
+Depending on how your employees’ time is allocated, a cannabis dispensary sales commission payouts may not be deductible under 280E.
 Portions of employees’ regular wages are often deductible; however, we recommend seeking the advice of a cannabis accountant to find out if you can deduct commissions as well.
 Eligibility should be reviewed on a case-by-case basis, depending on your business structure and business vertical.

 1. How to Allocate Commission to Employees

 The simplest way to start calculating commissions on your own is to use the pooled commission method.
 With this method, commissions grow during the month and are distributed to employees based on the number of hours each employee worked relative to the total hours.
 For example, if an employee worked 5.3% of the total budtender hours, they would receive the same percentage of the payout pool.

 - Performance Based Method with Tiered Options